SpectralJager/SpectrumBlog/content/posts/programming/overview-of-networked-systems.md

 - payload/message body/service data unit is data that traveling down the stack
 - When the payload moves up the stack, each layer strips the header information from the previous stack
 - horizontal communication is communicaton btw server and client on the same layer
+- TCP is a layer 4 protocol, whose payloads are also knows as segments or datagrams
+- Internet Protocol (IP) at layer 3, payload is known as a packet
+- Layer 2 payload known as frame
+- Media acccess control (MAC) is a unique name for node's network interface
+- Frame check sequence (FCS) is a checksum to facilitate error detection
+- TCP/IP using end-to-end principle
+- TCP layers
+	1. Application layer { Application, Presentation, Session }
+    2. Transport layer
+    3. Internet/Network layer
+    4. Link layer { Data, Physical }
+-